jbtiglao/e-peddler/README.md

 With the manager of an internet retail company in mind as an end-user, this application was developed as a back end for an e-commerce website that uses the latest technologies and enables the user to compete with other e-commerce companies.

 Using object-relational mapping (ORM), this command-line e-commerce application has a back end starter code that is modified.
 Meanwhile, its working Express.js API is configured to use Sequelize as the ORM that interacts with the MySQL database.
 The MySQL database consists of tables for categories, products, tags, and product tags.
-RESTful API routes point to each standard Create, Read, Update, and Delete (CRUD) operation to make requests to and updates from the database.
+RESTful API routes point to each standard Create, Read, Update, and Delete (CRUD) operation to make requests and updates on the database.

 The command-line application has the following **appearance**:
 [image]